 There are three exam papers, all taken at the end of the two-year course.
-Each is worth 33% and lasts two hours.
+Each is worth 33% and last two hours.
 There are a mix of short and long answer questions.

 An interest in current affairs and politics is vital to be successful on this course.
-Students will be keen readers of news and may hold political views themselves.
-They may be taking other subjects that are of an essay nature, although this is not essential.
-They will also need good literacy skills, as responses will mainly be in the form of essays, although these will not always be long.
-Finally, they should be interested in debate, as much of the lesson will involve oracy and discussion.
+You will be a keen reader of news and may hold political views yourself.
+You may be taking other subjects that are of an essay nature, although this is not essential.
+You will also need good literacy skills, as responses will mainly be in the form of essays, although these will not always be long.
+Finally, you should be interested in debate, as much of the lesson will involve oracy and discussion.

-Studying Politics can help students in a number of ways.
+Studying Politics can help you in a number of ways.
 It is of interest in its own right and will help you gain a better understanding of the world around you.
 Many students combine their study of Politics with subjects such as History, Geography or Economics, as these social science subjects complement each other well.
 Students may go on to study Politics at undergraduate level, combine it with other subjects or as part of a Politics, Philosophy and Economics course.
 Careers include pretty much anything where you need strong communication skills and a good understanding of current affairs and often Politics students go on to work in the Civil Service, Media, local or national government and for political parties.